Best Kid-Friendly Snacks to Buy in Fukuoka: Convenience Stores, Hakata Classics, and Easy Travel Treats

 Yufuin is one of Kyushu’s most charming hot spring towns, located at the base of the majestic Mount Yufu in Oita Prefecture.
 While it is famous for its onsens and art museums, for families traveling with children, the real highlight is Yunotsubo Kaido (Yunotsubo Street).
 This bustling walking street is a paradise for “Tabearuki”—the Japanese … Read more

-10 Best Fukuoka Souvenirs to Buy: Kid-Friendly Snacks & Traditional Crafts
+10 Best Fukuoka Souvenirs to Buy: Kid-Friendly Snacks, Traditional Crafts, and Easy Family Gifts

 Enjoying Hama Sushi’s Hamakko Set with Kids in Fukuoka